P1R/gas-optimization-foundry/README.md

 # GAS OPTIMSATION
+A gas optimization challenge from the Encode Expert Solidity Bootcamp

 - Your task is to edit and optimise the Gas.sol contract.
 - You cannot edit the tests &